 This level measures how learners have reacted to the training, the relevance and usefulness of the training.
 Use surveys, questionnaires or talk to learners before and after the course to collect their feedback on the learning experience.

 Topics to cover during your discussion:

-- Find out if the course content was relevant and easy to follow.
+- Was the course content relevant and easy to follow?

 - Ask questions about the learnings and key takeaways.